PeterOlsen1/load-balancer/README.md

 ### items completed

+* Use go chans instead of queues (avoid locks) - did this, it was slower
 * Add connection pool
   * Fix pool health check, some sort of locking issue is happening
 * Fix memory leak with idle looping in queue watching. don't use default case!